index

 git remote add upstream https://github.com/RoboticsHardwareSolutions/RPLC_Quick_Project

-, specify your PLC model by uncommenting one of:
+In CMakeLists.txt, specify your PLC model by uncommenting one of:

 set(RPLC_M) # Basic model